debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.4/uplink-messages/lorawan-ul-transmission/readme.md

-# LoRaWAN&trade; uplink transmission
+# LoRaWAN™ uplink transmission

 ## Basic Transmission strategy

-The tracker follows the LoRaWAN&trade; requirements regarding the transmission (like duty cycle).
+The tracker follows the LoRaWAN™ requirements regarding the transmission (like duty cycle).
 Each transmission is managed according to the *transmit_strat* parameter:

 |Strategy |ID |Device is static|Device is moving<sup>(2)</sup> |
 |-------------|-------|-----------------|---------------------|